Occupational Therapy M.S.

 Historical and philosophical underpinnings of occupational therapy focusing on the meaning of occupation across the lifespan.
 Occupational therapy process and analysis of occupational performance are emphasized.
 Prerequisites: consent of department.
 Lab/Class fee will be assessed.

 OCTH 601 GROUP DYNAMICS IN DIVERSE CONTEXTS (3)

-A study of group process in various contest, representing diverse cultures.
-Prerequisites: None.
+A study of group process in various contexts, representing diverse cultures.

 OCTH 603 ISSUES IN OCCUPATIONAL THERAPY (3)

 Analysis of current issues in occupational therapy.
 Prerequisite: Admission to Occupational Therapy master's program.
 Consent of department.

 College/university teaching and clinical supervision strategies for the preparation of professionals in clinical disciplines.
 Prerequisite: Consent of instructor.